riscvarchive/riscv-clang/docs/UsersManual.rst

       /WX-                   Do not treat warnings as errors /WX                    Treat warnings as errors
       /w                     Disable all warnings
-      /Zi                    Enable debug information
+      /Z7                    Enable CodeView debug information in object files /Zc:sizedDealloc-      Disable C++14 sized global deallocation functions /Zc:sizedDealloc       Enable C++14 sized global deallocation functions /Zc:strictStrings      Treat string literals as const
+      /Zc:threadSafeInit-    Disable thread-safe initialization of static variables /Zc:threadSafeInit     Enable thread-safe initialization of static variables /Zc:trigraphs-         Disable trigraphs (default)
+      /Zc:trigraphs          Enable trigraphs
+      /Zi                    Alias for /Z7.
+Does not produce PDBs.
-      /Zp                    Set the default maximum struct packing alignment to 1 /Zp<value>             Specify the default maximum struct packing alignment /Zs                    Syntax-check only
+      /Zl                    Don't mention any default libraries in the object file /Zp                    Set the default maximum struct packing alignment to 1 /Zp<value>             Specify the default maximum struct packing alignment /Zs                    Syntax-check only

     OPTIONS:
-      -###                  Print (but do not run) the commands to run for this compilation -fms-compatibility-version=<value>
+      -###                    Print (but do not run) the commands to run for this compilation --analyze               Run the static analyzer
+      -fansi-escape-codes     Use ANSI escape codes for diagnostics -fcolor-diagnostics     Use colors in diagnostics
+      -fdiagnostics-parseable-fixits
+                              Print fix-its in machine parseable form
+      -fms-compatibility-version=<value>
                               Dot-separated value representing the Microsoft compiler version number to report in _MSC_VER (0 = don't define it (default)) -fmsc-version=<value>   Microsoft compiler version number to report in _MSC_VER (0 = don't define it (default))
+      -fno-sanitize-coverage=<value>
+                              Disable specified features of coverage instrumentation for Sanitizers -fno-sanitize-recover=<value>
+                              Disable recovery for specified sanitizers
+      -fno-sanitize-trap=<value>
+                              Disable trapping for specified sanitizers
       -fsanitize-blacklist=<value>
                               Path to blacklist file for sanitizers
-      -fsanitize=<check>    Enable runtime instrumentation for bug detection: address (memory errors) | thread (race detection) | undefined (miscellaneous undefined behavior)
+      -fsanitize-coverage=<value>
+                              Specify the type of coverage instrumentation for Sanitizers -fsanitize-recover=<value>
+                              Enable recovery for specified sanitizers
+      -fsanitize-trap=<value> Enable trapping for specified sanitizers
+      -fsanitize=<check>      Turn on runtime checks for various forms of undefined or suspicious behavior.
+See user manual for available checks -gcodeview              Generate CodeView debug information
-      -mllvm <value>        Additional arguments to forward to LLVM's option processing -Qunused-arguments    Don't emit warning for unused driver arguments --target=<value>      Generate code for the given target -v                    Show commands to run and use verbose output -W<warning>           Enable the specified warning
+      -mllvm <value>          Additional arguments to forward to LLVM's option processing -Qunused-arguments      Don't emit warning for unused driver arguments -R<remark>              Enable the specified remark
+      --target=<value>        Generate code for the given target -v                      Show commands to run and use verbose output -W<warning>             Enable the specified warning
       -Xclang <arg>           Pass <arg> to the clang compiler

 The /fallback Option
 ^^^^^^^^^^^^^^^^^^^^